Holly Mckay

 Jim LukeCommodities Fund Manager, Schroders

-Some believe the current US administration may be planning a shadowy "Mar-A-Lago Accord" to force holders of US debt to accept reduced interest payments (a 'haircut') and weaken the dollar.
-Though details remain sketchy, this wouldn't be unprecedented - in the 1985 "Plaza Accord," France, Japan, West Germany, and the UK jointly agreed with the US to devalue the dollar.
+There have been persistent rumours that the current US administration may be planning a shadowy "Mar-A-Lago Accord" to force holders of US debt to accept reduced interest payments (a 'haircut') and weaken the dollar.
+This may sound far-fetched, but it wouldn't be unprecedented - in the 1985 "Plaza Accord," France, Japan, West Germany, and the UK jointly agreed with the US to devalue the dollar.

-If this were to happen, Shah expects potential turbulence in the Treasury market and the US dollar to collapse, while tariffs implemented to achieve this goal would be highly inflationary.
+If this were to happen, Shah expects potential turbulence in the Treasury market and the US dollar to weaken further.

 This cocktail of policies would be extremely bullish for gold.
 Gold, which currently competes with bonds but lacks yield, would benefit in a world where many bonds are refinanced to zero-coupon instruments.